9 Important Nail Gun Safety Tips You Must See

 Nailer safety starts with understanding your nailer.
 Once you know what you have in your hands, you can start thinking about the nail gun safety tips themselves and how to implement them.

-To be able to work safely with a nail gun, a safety mechanism is now being built into the trigger.
+To be able to work safely, a nail gun safety mechanism is now being built into the trigger.
 Not every brand or model will use the same system, so there are different trigger mechanisms.
 Here is what you need to know:

 Every nailer has two basic controls: a finger trigger and a touch safety tip on the gun’s snout.